axondeepseg/axondeepseg/docs/source/documentation.rst

 Latest version (development)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install AxonDeepSeg the latest version of AxonDeepSeg (development), we recommend that you clone the AxonDeepSeg repository
+To install the latest version of AxonDeepSeg (development), we recommend that you clone the AxonDeepSeg repository
 if you have ``git`` installed on your system::

     git clone https://github.com/neuropoly/axondeepseg.git